12 Insurance Policies You Don't Need

 Accidents can occur to anybody anywhere so you have to be careful while at work, driving and on road.
 Accident death cover does not add any value if you already have adequate life cover.

 As the statutory warning suggests, you must read the offer document and the terms and conditions thoroughly before signing on the dotted lines.

-I'll point out that I originally got the thought for this posting talking with Jane over at dream wedding officiants.
+I'll point out that I originally got the thought for this posting talking with Brenda over at Adventure mania inflatables.
 Many thanks for the idea.
 I guess you discover inspiration in unanticipated places.

 Posted in Financial Services Post Date 10/19/2015